gottesmm/swift-evolution/proposals/0000-improved-homogeneous-tuple-language-support.md

 The type checker today creates a type variable for all tuple elements when solving constraints since any element of the tuple could be different.
-But if the user provides us with the information ahead of time that they explicitly have a homogenous tuple, we can introduce a join constraint on all of the tuple elements allowing the constraint solver to be more efficient via the use of its merging heuristic:
+But if the user provides us with the information ahead of time that they explicitly have a homogeneous tuple, we can introduce a join constraint on all of the tuple elements allowing the constraint solver to be more efficient via the use of its merging heuristic: